The Columbus Theatre Arts Center Charts its Future

 Edwards.
 In 2002, lines reached around the block for

-The Columbus is now the official home of the Rhode Island
+The Columbus was the "official home" of the Rhode Island

 |